Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/07-scientific-computing-with-python/python-for-everybody/regular-expressions.md

 ## --text--

-การกำหนดรูปแบบอักขระใด ตรงกับ white space ?
+Which regex matches only a white space character?

 ## --answers--